-- For the hearers of the law aren’t righteous with God, but the doers of the law will be made righteous –
+- For the hearers of the law aren’t righteous with God, but the doers of the law will be proved righteous –

-- (For when the gentiles who don’t have the law do the things of the law by nature, these men not having the law are a law to themselves,
+- (For when the gentiles who don’t have the law do the things of the law by nature, these men who don’t have the law are a law to themselves,

-- who clearly demonstrate the work of the law written in their hearts; witnessing together with their conscience and (between one another) alternately accusing or even defending their thoughts.)
+- who clearly demonstrate the work of the law written in their hearts, witnessing together with their conscience, and between one another, their thoughts are accusing or even defending them.

 - – on that day when God judges the hidden things of men through Jesus the Anointed according to my gospel.